uptech/appfit-javascript-sdk/README.md

    ```shell
    npm run deploy:version
    ```
    Use the prompts to bump each package.
+It will ask for every package where it detects a change.
 1. Push to `prod` branch to publish to NPM and update the CDN.
 1. Update snippet in docs, if it was changed.
 (See section below)